 The burn rate is determined as before by fitting the slope of the effective interface position using linear regression.
 Unlike with the pure AP or sandwich cases, a substantial amount of variability is observed in the leading point burn location.
 This is due to the high degree of complexity observed in the burn front, which will be discussed shortly.
-Simulations have been conducted for pressure from 1-7 MPa at 1 MPa intervals for both volume fractions, and compared to corresponding experimental observations for equivalent SCPs as reported by Kohga [9] (Fig. 8b).
-The observed error ranges between 5% to 80% error for the 64% mass fraction, and from 1% to 100% for the 70% mass fraction.
-Errors are calculated based on the RMS difference between between the instantaneous velocity and the approximate velocity, and are represented using error bars.
-The high degree of variance is a result of the high variability in the instantaneous velocity due to the substantial heterogeneity in the packing.
-This is clearly observed in the plots of the burn rate position and the calculated velocity vs. time (Fig. 9).
+To represent this high degree of variability, the approximate variance is calculated as the RMS difference between the instantaneous velocity (calculated by finite difference between timesteps) and the approximate velocity, and represented using error bars.